Steel Wire Ropes

 Whipping – Whipping a line, which results in many squared off broken wires, comes from jerking or running the line loose.

 Usage of wire ropes

-- Running ropes – They are also called stranded ropes.
+Running ropes – They are also called stranded ropes.
 These wire ropes are bent over sheaves and drums.
-They are therefore stressed mainly by bending and secondly by tension.
+They are hence stressed mainly by bending and secondly by tension.

-- Stationary ropes – These ropes are stay ropes (spiral ropes, mostly full-locked) and have to carry tensile forces.
+Stationary ropes – These ropes are stay ropes (spiral ropes, mostly full-locked) and have to carry tensile forces.
 These ropes are therefore mainly loaded by static and fluctuating tensile stresses.
-Ropes used for suspension are often called cable.
+Ropes used for suspension are frequently called cable.